Originally posted 16th June 2021

-Parquet flooring is a type of wood flooring that’s made by laying many small wooden tiles in a pattern to create a regular or geometric design.
+Parquet flooring is traditionally a type of wood flooring made by laying wooden tiles in a pattern to create a variety of striking geometric designs.

-Also known as mosaic flooring, the wooden tiles are made using various hardwoods and are cut into shapes such as squares, diamonds, triangles and rhombuses.
-The tiles can then be laid to create chevron, basket weave and herringbone patterns.
-However, the variety of designs available means that you can create any effect you want.
+Also known as mosaic flooring, various hardwoods are cut into tiles of a range of shapes: squares, diamonds, triangles and rhombuses.
+You can then lay these to create chevron, basket weave or herringbone patterns, for example.
+However, the variety of designs available means you can create any effect you want.
 That versatility, along with the warmth and charm of real wood, makes parquet flooring an elegant and timeless addition to hallways, reception rooms, kitchens, living rooms and bedrooms in traditional and modern homes.

-Originating from the late 1600s in Versaille, France, parquet flooring was introduced as an alternative to the cold marble floors that typically adorned the homes of the wealthy.
+Originating from the late 1600s in Versaille, France, parquet flooring was introduced as an alternative to cold marble floors in the homes of the wealthy.
 In the 1980s and 90s, parquet floors enjoyed a renaissance.
-Today, the artistic beauty and natural warmth of parquet floors have made it a common feature in homes all over the UK.
+Today, the artistic beauty and natural warmth of modern parquet flooring has made it a common feature in homes all over the UK.

 What is Parquet Flooring Made Of?

-Parquet flooring can be made in an engineered or solid construction using a wide range of wood species.
-That includes oak, walnut, pine, maple, cherry and lime.
+Modern parquet flooring can be of an engineered or solid construction using a wide range of wood species.
+This includes oak, walnut, pine, maple, cherry and lime.

 Solid wood parquet flooring is made using solid pieces of whatever type of timber you choose.
-Engineered parquet flooring is made using several layers of different types of wood which are topped by the desired timber.
+However, engineered parquet flooring is made using several layers of different types of wood which are topped by the desired timber.
 Whichever construction method you choose, the finished floor will look almost identical.

-Unlike some other flooring types that can be installed yourself, the installation of a parquet floor is best left to the professionals.
-The individual wooden tiles are installed using a cold adhesive to create a stable and attractive result.
-The flooring is easy to clean and maintain and can simply be vacuumed and washed with a damp (but not wet) mop.
+Unlike some other flooring types that you can install yourself, it is best to leave the installation of a parquet floor to the professionals.
+The individual wooden tiles are fitted using a cold adhesive to create a stable and attractive result.
+The flooring is easy to clean and maintain, and can simply be vacuumed and washed with a damp (but not wet) mop.

-Made from single blocks of solid wood, this type of parquet flooring is unbeatable in terms of how it looks and the feeling you get underfoot.
+Because it's made from blocks of solid wood, this type of parquet flooring is unbeatable in terms of how it looks and the feeling you get underfoot.
 Some of the most popular types of solid wood flooring include: